gkamisli/kaggle-car-insurance/README.md

 ##
 ### **4 Automated Tests**

+The aim of the automated test is to check the processes of training, saving, and loading the models, evaluating their performances on the same validation data, and
 Filepath to run model tests: kaggle-car-insurance/
 <br>$ python -m unittest discover -s tests -p test_models.py -t ..